Post-OCR Paragraph Recognition by Graph Convolutional Networks: Experiments

-At the models' input, each graph node's feature is a vector containing its bounding box information of the word or the line.
-The first five values are width $w$, height $h$, rotation angle $\alpha$, $\cos\alpha$ and $\sin\alpha$.
-Then for each of its 4 corners $(x_p, y_p)$, we add 6 values $[x_p,$ $x_p\cos\alpha,$ $x_p\sin\alpha,$ $y_p,$ $y_p\cos\alpha,$ $y_p\sin\alpha]$.
-For line clustering, an additional $w_1$ indicating the first word's width is added to each line for better context of line breaks and list items.
-These values provide the starting point for feature crossings and combinations in graph convolutions.
-This low dimension of model input enables lightweight and efficient computation.

-Model inference latency is very low, under 20 milliseconds for an input graph of around 1500 nodes (on a 12-core 3.7GHz Xeon CPU), since each GCN model is less than 130KB in size with 32-bit floating point parameters.
-In fact, the computation bottleneck is on the $\beta$-skeleton construction which can take $\sim$50 milliseconds for the same graph.
-Compared to the main OCR process, the overall GCN latency is small, and the $O(n \log n)$ complexity ensures scalability.

-We cannot claim that GCN models have better latency than image based R-CNN models, because image models can run in parallel with the OCR engine when resources allow.
-Instead, the small size of GCN models makes them easy to be deployed as a lightweight, low cost and energy efficient step of post-OCR layout analysis.

-\subsubsection{Evaluation Metrics}
+\subsection{Evaluation Metrics}

-While classification tasks are evaluated by precision and recall, the end-to-end performance is measured by IoU based metrics such as the COCO mAP@IoU[.50:.95] used in \cite{DBLP:conf/icdar/ZhongTJ19} so the results are comparable.
+We measure the end-to-end performance of our OCR-GCN models by IoU based metrics such as the COCO mAP@IoU[.50:.95] used in \cite{DBLP:conf/icdar/ZhongTJ19} so the results are comparable.
 The average precision (AP) for mAP is usually calculated on a precision-recall curve.
-Since our models produce binary predictions instead of detection boxes, we have only one output set of paragraph bounding boxes, i.e. only one point on the precision-recall curve.
+But since our models produce binary predictions, we have only one output set of paragraph bounding boxes, i.e. only one point on the precision-recall curve.
 So $AP = precision \times recall$.

-We introduce another metric F1$_{var}$ using variable IoU thresholds, which is more suitable for paragraph evaluations.
-In Fig. \ref{fig:10}, a single-line paragraph has a lower IoU even though it is correctly detected, while a 4-line detection (in red) has a higher IoU with a missed line.
+For a better evaluation on paragraphs, we introduce an F1-score of variable IoU thresholds (F1$_{var}$ for short).
+As shown in Fig. \ref{fig:10}, a single-line paragraph has a lower IoU even though it is correctly detected, while a 4-line detection (in red) has a higher IoU with a missed line.
 This is caused by boundary errors at character scale rather than at paragraph scale.
-This error is larger for post-OCR methods since the OCR engine is not trained to fit paragraph boxes.
+This error is larger for post-OCR methods since the OCR engine is not trained to fit the paragraph training data.
 If we have line-level ground truth in each paragraph, and adjust IoU thresholds $T_{iou}$ by

 the single-line paragraph will have IoU threshold 0.5, the 5-line one will have IoU threshold 0.833, and both cases in Fig. \ref{fig:10} can be more reasonably scored.